tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 However, don't feel so intimidated by this smorgasbord of code samples.
 Some API doc tools (such as [Readme.io](pubapis_headless_cms.html#readmeio) or [SwaggerHub](pubapis_swaggerhub_smartbear.html)) can automatically generate these code samples because the patterns for making REST requests in different programming languages follow a common template.

+{: .tip}
+Many times, product managers know which programming languages the target users develop applications with.
+If you know the target audience's preferred programming language, you can focus your code samples on that language only.

 ## Auto-generating code samples

-If you're not using an authoring tool that auto-generates code examples, and you want to provide these code snippets, you can auto-generate code samples from both Postman and Paw if desired.
+If you're not using an authoring tool that auto-generates code examples, and you want to provide these code snippets, you can auto-generate code samples from both Postman and Paw, if desired.

 [Paw](https://paw.cloud/) (for Mac) lets you export your request into nearly every conceivable language: